Project 1882

 Frankenchickens

-Fast-growing chickens are bred to grow rapidly and develop large breast muscles for meat production.
+Fast-growing chickens, broilers, are bred to grow rapidly and develop large breast muscles for meat production.
 They grow so fast it hurts them, they become sick and die prematurely.
 According to a Swedish study from 2007, around 90 % of these chickens had mobility issues.
 (6) This means that the majority of chickens had difficulty walking – and likely experienced pain – due to their heavy bodies and terrible living conditions.
-Most chickens, especially fast-growing breeds, develop some kind of mobility issue as they age.
+Most Frankenchickens, of fast-growing breeds, develop some kind of mobility issue as they age.
 (6) Today, fast-growing chickens have better bone health compared to 2007, but the occurrence of mobility issues in six-week-old fast-growing chickens is over 30 times more common than in other chicken breeds.
 (7)

 Torturous transport and slaughter

 Fast-growing chickens are allowed to live for approximately 35 days, or five weeks, before they are killed.
 (2) But many chickens die each year before ever reaching the low "slaughter-ready" age.
 They die on the farm due to diseases, stress and leg issues, as well as during transportation.
-Around 200,000 chickens die during transport in Sweden each year, more than any other animal species (8), and it is not much better in other European countries.
+Around 150,000 chickens die during transport only in Sweden each year, more than any other animal species (8), and it is not better in other European countries.

 At the slaughterhouses, chickens are stunned with either electricity or gas.
 In the case of electrical stunning, the chickens are hung upside down by their feet while fully conscious.
 (9) This is very uncomfortable and painful for them, especially for those already experiencing leg pain.
 (10) While hanging upside down, the birds' heads are submerged in an electric water bath to administer an electric shock to stun them, which often fails, before their throats are cut and they bleed to death.
 (11)